 It has been argued that the Hargreaves Review’s proposed changes to the copyright law will severely impact businesses; as this blog explains.

 It has been reported that the Prime Minister supported proposals put forward from a party donor to fire unproductive workers without the right to claim unfair dismissal.

-A National Audit Office report, set to be released today, on the UK Border Agency, reveals that up to 50,000 immigrants have illegally enteredBritain, pretending to be students.
+A National Audit Office report, set to be released today, on the UK Border Agency, reveals that up to 50,000 immigrants have illegally entered Britain; as our blog explains.

 Kate and Gerry McCann are amongst a group of campaigners who have called for the government to abandon plans to alter CFA’s; as this latest post explains.

 Facebook has moved to shore up its legal defence against a patent infringement claim from Yahoo! by purchasing over seven hundred patents from IBM, as this latest blog explains.